Cognitive Neuroscience and Neuromodulation Lab

 Cortical stimulation for cognitive impairment

-We study a type of patterned stimulation (intermittent theta-burst stimulation) to determine if it is useful for diseases such as attention disorders, cognitive impairment, or dementia.
+We study a type of patterned stimulation (intermittent theta-burst stimulation) to determine its usefulness for diseases such as attention disorders, cognitive impairment, and depression.
 This stimulation is currently FDA-approved for non-invasive use in patients with major depression, and is useful for improving mood disorders as well.
+Our goal is to understand how neuromodulation affects brain dynamics, which will enable development of invasive or non-invasive neuromodulation.